Leibniz-Institute for Zoo and Wildlife Research (IZW)

-The findings are a prerequisite for scientifically based species protection and for concepts of ecological sustainability in the use of natural resources.
-The researchers work on site at the IZW and – in collaborative projects – also in Europe, Asia, Africa and North, Central and South America.
+Researchers work on site at IZW and – in collaborative projects – in the rest of Europe, Asia, Africa and North, Central and South America.
 They carry out application-oriented and interdisciplinary basic research in the fields of evolutionary ecology, evolutionary genetics, wild animal diseases, reproductive biology and reproductive management of zoo and wild animals.
-The IZW has numerous links with universities and non-university research institutions on a national and international level.
+IZW has numerous links to universities and non-university research institutions at both national and international level.

 Alfred-Kowalke-Str.
 17, 10315 Berlin